Lucid will pack up our portable studio equipment and set it up to

 choice.
 For most unamplified music in 'acoustically live' venues

-best.
+surround recording is used.
 However, for amplified music or 'acoustically dead'

 environments such as stage shows at the Orpheum or Herberger, a